Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Diagnostics, Gates, and Reporting (details)

 \paragraph{Interpretation (Proposition~\ref{prop:mean-transport}).} By \cref{prop:mean-transport}, $H_{0,\pi'}$ holds if and only if the surrogate-estimated policy value equals the oracle value: $\E_{\pi'}[f(S,X)] = \E_{\pi'}[Y]$.
 Rejecting $H_{0,\pi'}$ implies that surrogate-only evaluation is systematically biased for policy $\pi'$: the calibration does not transport.

-\paragraph{OUA-corrected inference.} To account for uncertainty in estimating $f$, the confidence interval for the mean residual should incorporate OUA variance (\cref{ssec:method-oua}).
+\paragraph{Calibration-uncertainty-corrected inference.} To account for uncertainty in estimating $f$, the confidence interval for the mean residual should incorporate calibration uncertainty (\cref{ssec:method-oua}).
 In practice, we refit $f^{(-k)}$ omitting each oracle fold and compute residuals under each refit, propagating calibration uncertainty into the test statistic.

 \paragraph{Actions on failure.} If a policy fails the mean transport test: (i) flag surrogate-only value estimates for that policy as biased; (ii) report the estimated bias ($\hat\Delta = \bar\varepsilon_{\pi'}$) and its direction; (iii) either recalibrate using policy-specific oracle data or fall back to oracle-only evaluation for that cell; (iv) rankings across policies that all pass may still be valid even if absolute levels are not.